A Multimedia Exploration of the Story of Vulcan, Blending Film, Poetry, Sound, Music, Art and Science

 Referencing scale and time, data, ecology and the invisible sciences, her time-based collaborative practice reveals a bias towards process, visualisation and performance.

-Working directly with scientists she is able to understand the context of their research trajectory and outcomes with true understanding as she is also an engineer.
-Processes and implications of space weather, nanoparticle activity, historical developments of technology with social-economic implications all feature in works that highlight the unseen, the forgotten or global concerns transformed by a curiosity-led art lens.
+Working directly with scientists she is able to understand the context of their research trajectory and outcomes, largely as a result of her engineering background.
+Processes and implications of space weather, nanoparticle activity, historical developments of technology with social-economic implications all feature in her works.
+Furthermore, these aspects also seek to highlight the unseen, the forgotten or global concerns.
+This emphasis is all the more evident when transformed by a curiosity-led art lens.

-Diana is artist-in-residence with Fruk Lab (bio-nano) at Cambridge University, and co-founder of the multidisciplinary ‘Sounds of Space Project’ with British Antarctic Survey, Department of Chemical Engineering and Biotechnology, University of Cambridge and the School of Music at the Australian National University.
+Diana is also artist-in-residence with Fruk Lab (bio-nano) at Cambridge University, and co-founder of the multidisciplinary ‘Sounds of Space Project’.
+The latter is in association with British Antarctic Survey, Department of Chemical Engineering and Biotechnology, University of Cambridge, as well as the School of Music at the Australian National University.

 She also teaches creative media, including tailor-made filmmaking, animation and software training.

 The Cradle of Fire concept was dreamt up during a chance meeting with Carolyn Waudby in Sheffield.
-Diana is the dynamic driving force and lead artist behind the project, her skills, experience and creative passion crossing into virtually every area of this original R&D initiative.
+Diana is the dynamic driving force and lead artist behind the project.
+Her skills, experience and creative passion cross into virtually every area of this original R&D initiative.

 We’d love to hear from you as we develop the Cradle of Fire project.
 Please use the contact page to get in touch.